JSON RPC

 Besu enables the ETH, NET, and WEB3 API methods by default.

-To enable the ADMIN, CLIQUE, DEBUG, EEA, IBFT, MINER, PERM, PLUGINS, PRIV, TRACE, and TXPOOL API methods, use the --rpc-http-api, --rpc-ws-api, or --Xrpc-ipc-api options.
+To enable the ADMIN, CLIQUE, DEBUG, EEA, IBFT, MINER, PERM, PLUGINS, PRIV, TRACE, and TXPOOL API methods, use the --rpc-http-apiarrow-up-right, --rpc-ws-apiarrow-up-right, or --Xrpc-ipc-api options.

 !!! caution